 Where to Watch: YouTube and on DVD.

-Why You Should Watch: I haven’t seen this version yet, but it sounds like a must-see adaptation as it covers much of the book.
+Why You Should Watch: It is a must-see adaptation because it covers much of the book.

 Amazon Synopsis: Jane Austen’s tale of two devoted sisters with totally differing attitudes to life and love.
 Filmed on location in the stately homes of picturesque Dorset and Somerset.

-Where to Watch: BritBox, BritBox Amazon Channel, Prime Video, and on DVD.
+Where to Watch: BritBox, BritBox Amazon Channel, and on DVD.

 Why You Should Watch: While the adaptation was a little bit too literal and lacking in subtlety for my taste, it does follow the book closely.
 Many love this classic miniseries.